Why should I choose Beyond Band of Brothers Tours?

 Is it safe to travel on your tours?

-Sadly, in today's world, horrible things can and do happen all around the globe, as well as in our own backyards.
+Sadly, in today's world, unpredictable things can and do happen all around the globe, as well as in our own backyard.
 We are always taking precautionary measures to ensure the safety of our passengers, including but not limited to reviewing the security protocols of our service providers (hotels, museums, restaurants, etc.) and running background checks on specific people who encounter our passengers.
 We have built strong relationships with local authorities (such as police, local government, as well as the American Battle Monuments Commission) which enable us to feel secure at major events, such as anniversaries and Oktoberfest.
+We also recommend anyone traveling internationally to consult the official International Travel Country Information pages provided by the U.S. Government.

 Can I talk to previous passengers who have taken your tours in the past?